 2. Join Expecting Mommy Clubs

-When I first became pregnant, I was astounded with the number of samples I was offered by big name brands.
+When I first became pregnant, I was astounded by the number of samples I was offered by big name brands.
 I said “yes” to them all.
 Brands love to send out welcome gift boxes so that you can try out their products and hopefully become a lifetime customer.
 Most of the time I simply had to fill out a name, email address, shipping address, due date, and a few short survey questions about my preferences.
 It wasn’t before long that amazing samples were flooding to my doorstep.

 3. Clip Coupons